 One of the first decisions made by the delegates to the convention was to keep their deliberations private.
 Nothing spoken in the convention was to be repeated outside the convention or made public.

-Madison’s Notes of Debates in the Federal Convention of 1787 fully accomplished his stated objective of preserving a record of what took place at the Convention – “the process, the principles, the reasons & the anticipations, which prevailed in the formation of” our Constitution.
+Madison’s Notes of Debates in the Federal Convention of 1787 fully accomplished his stated objective of preserving for history a record of the debates that took place at the Convention – “the process, the principles, the reasons & the anticipations, which prevailed in the formation of” our Constitution.

 As documented by Madison, most of the men who drafted our Constitution were openly hostile to democracy.
 Only four of the delegates spoke out in favor of democracy.
 Nineteen of the delegates spoke out harshly against democracy.
-And the remaining delegates generally sided with the antidemocratic delegates when votes were taken on the motions that became our Constitution.
+And the remaining delegates generally sided with the antidemocratic delegates when votes were taken on the motions that were made in the convention that then became our Constitution.

 Most of the delegates did not want to allow “the people” to have any role whatsoever in the new government.
 In the end, the delegates reluctantly agreed to let the people elect the members of the House of Representatives because they knew that if they did not allow the people to have some voice in the government, it would be difficult to get the Constitution ratified.

-Elbridge Gerry once drew an electoral map that contained district lines so convoluted that some seeing them thought that one district resembled a salamander.
-That is the origin of the term “gerrymandering”.
+One of the most outspoken critics of democracy was Elbridge Gerry, who became the namesake of the term “gerrymandering” as a result of him drawing an electoral map that contained district lines so convoluted that some people thought one district resembled a salamander.
+Gerrymandering – drawing district lines to favor one political party - continues to corrupt our electoral system today.
 At the convention, Gerry stated that: “The evils we experience flow from the excess of democracy.”

 Edmund Randolph observed that “the general object was to provide a cure for the evils under which the U. S. labored; that in tracing these evils to their origin every man had found it in the turbulence and follies of democracy.”